 The KYB process entitles companies to comply with AML laws, including the mentioned CDD Rule.
 To ensure compliance, companies must collect and verify different data points, including:

-- Address: the company’s operating address.
+- Address.
+The company’s operating address.
 Remember that a business operating address might not match the registered address.

 Regarding Know Your Business checks, it’s crucial to focus on two factors: proper due diligence and a suitable compliance program that will guarantee that you are not doing business with criminals.